-At Hawes Down, our music curriculum is based on the National Curriculum and we ensure progression throughout the school by following the Music Express scheme.
-We offer each year group lessons in a different specialist area of music provided by visiting specialist from the Bromley Youth Music Trust, as well as our class teachers.
-We have created a yearly curriculum plan based on Music Express which provides a clear line of progression from EYFS to year 6 whereby each year we continue add on to the already acquired skills of our pupils.
-This makes sure that knowledge is built on prior learning and that there is full music coverage across all year groups.
+At Hawes Down, our music curriculum is based on the National Curriculum and we ensure progression throughout the school by following the Music Express scheme of work.
+We have created a yearly curriculum plan based on Music Express which provides a clear line of progression from EYFS to Year 6, allowing teachers and children to build on prior learning and ensure full coverage of all areas of music, across all year groups.

 The measure of our intent is to ensure children not only acquire the appropriate age related knowledge linked to the Music curriculum, but that they also have the skills needed to move their learning forward.
 This is evaluated by monitoring the progress the children make through regular assessment and review of teaching, learning and planning (using the Music Express scheme of work).

 At Hawes Down Primary School personal, social and health education (PSHE) equips our children to become healthy, independent and responsible members of a society.
 We feel it is an important part of children’s education to help them to understand how they are developing personally and socially.
 Our intention is for our PSHE curriculum to shape children’s learning through engaging and enriching experiences in school and to equip them to live a healthy, safe, fulfilling, responsible and balanced life.
 We provide our children with enriching experiences for them to learn about rights and responsibilities and appreciate what it means to be a member of the diverse society in which we live.